Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.regionHealthChecks.update({ healthCheck: "healthCheck", project: "project", region: "region",  });

 /*
-Retrieves the list of all HealthCheckService resources, regional and global, available to the specified project.

-To prevent failure, it is recommended that you set the `returnPartialSuccess` parameter to `true`.
-*/
-await gapi.client.compute.regionHealthCheckServices.aggregatedList({ project: "project",  });

-/*
 Deletes the specified regional HealthCheckService.
 */
 await gapi.client.compute.regionHealthCheckServices.delete({ healthCheckService: "healthCheckService", project: "project", region: "region",  });